stumpc5/chess960/BoardAnalysis/bbnrknqr.md

 ## Openings for threshold = 2.0%

-(The next moves are sorted by likeliness.
-We only show those with at least 1/3 of the most likely next move.)

 | Opening   | Next moves | Likeliness | White wins      | Draw           | Black wins      |
 |-----------|------------|:----------:|:---------------:|:--------------:|:---------------:|